TIP:

 Audio Output Device

-Speakers or headphones used during a Studio recording session.
+Speakers or headphones used during a studio recording session.

 Audio Sample Rate